stefanotorresi/angular-best-practices-talk/README.md

 ## Browse

-You can see the slides at [vroom.agency/talks/angular-best-practices](http://vroom.agency/talks/angular-best-practices)
+You can browse the presentation at [vroom.agency/talks/angular-best-practices](http://vroom.agency/talks/angular-best-practices)

 ## Install